adebola-alaba/Derbyshire-Crime-Analysis-With-R/README.md

 ## Linear Regression
 ### Summary Statistics - Normality Distribution

-Skewness is a measure used to fact check how the data deviates from a normal distribution (Gawali, 2021).
-The tail of the distributions as shown in the Density plot below are longer on the positive side which is indicative that the crime variables are positively skewed.
+Skewness is a measure used to fact-check how the data deviates from a normal distribution (Gawali, 2021).
+The tail of the distributions as shown in the Density plot below are longer on the positive side, indicating that the crime variables are positively skewed.

 <p align="center">
 Figure 1: Density Plot of the Crime Data